Learn more about our Advertising Disclosure

 Limited public transportation Lack of diversity

-• State regulator: You can check a West Virginia moving license anytime on the state’s official regulatory website.
+• State regulator: You can check the status of a West Virginia moving license anytime on the official state regulator’s website.

-• Moving permits: There’s no need for a moving permit in West Virginia, but be sure to look up local parking rules before moving day.
+• Moving permits: You won’t need a moving permit in West Virginia, but it’s a good idea to check the local parking regulations ahead of your move.

 • Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
 You can set your official move date so your mail is forwarded to West Virginia without any hiccups.
 Start here.

-• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
-When relocating in West Virginia, prioritize movers' insurance for comprehensive coverage.
+• Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
+When relocating in West Virginia, prioritize movers’ insurance for comprehensive coverage.
 Many movers provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 Elevate your protection by exploring Full Value Protection options with the moving company or considering tailored plans from third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your West Virginia state moving insurance, ensuring a secure and stress-free relocation experience.

 Things to do in West Virginia